GavinMendelGleason/blog/README.md

 # Gavin's Blog

-I use this "blog" to organize my thoughts on distributed data management.
+This is Gavin Mendel-Gleason's technical blog.
+I use this primarily to organize my thoughts on distributed data management.

 # [What if MongoDB and Neo4j had a baby](./entries/mongo_neo4j_terminus.md)